Tdow-code/Aframe/Readme.txt

 Weight Calculations: Automatic weight estimation based on slab size and thickness.

-NEW: Slab Height Restriction: Alerts if a tall slab (e.g., > 47 inches) is placed on top of a restricted 47-inch slab.
+NEW: Slab SQ/FT Restriction: Alerts if a large slab (e.g., > 47 sq/ft) is placed on top of a restricted sq/ft base slab.

 Output